artemnovichkov/homebrew/README.md

 ## License

-homebrew-artemnovichkov is available under the MIT license.
+homebrew-projects is available under the MIT license.
 See the LICENSE file for more info.